 - Prevention specialist

 - State or federal environmentalist

 With a public health bachelor's degree from UW-Eau Claire, you'll gain insight into the world of human health and disease.
-Curriculum will prepare graduates for entry-level public health careers in the public, private and nonprofit sectors as well as graduate-level study.
+Core courses in the major will focus on public health principles and practices, epidemiology, health policy and demography.
+The curriculum will prepare graduates for entry-level public health careers in the public, private and nonprofit sectors, as well as graduate-level study.

 Thinking about a bachelor’s degree in public health?
-Here are other programs you might be interested in exploring.
+Here are other programs you may be interested in exploring.